MDAnalysis/UserGuide/doc/source/formats/reference/xyz.rst

 As XYZ files only have atom name information, the atoms are all assigned to the same residue and segment.

 The default timestep in MDAnalysis is 1 ps.
-A different timestep can be defined :ref:`by passing in the dt argument to Universe <universe-kwargs-label>`.
+A different timestep can be defined :ref:`by passing in the dt argument to Universe <universe-kwargs>`.